gentimouton/gentimouton.github.io/_posts/2018-08-01-tracking-newsfeed-activity.md

 Let's imagine a user browsing Facebook's Newsfeed.
-This post describes how I would track basic Newsfeed user activity and design schemas in Redshift.
+This post describes how I would track basic Newsfeed user activity, and design supporting schemas in Redshift.

 <!--more-->